Courses that fulfill

 WGSS 343 WOMEN IN GERMAN LITERATURE AND CULTURE (4 credits)

 Critical reading of representative works.
 Focuses on the contributions of women to the literary life and cultures of German-speaking countries.
 Also explores myths and misconceptions regarding women by addressing questions of image and reality.
-Prerequisite: An Interpretive Practices course or consent of the instructor.
+Prerequisite: Consent of the instructor.
 Also listed as GER 343.
 (AY)

 *WGSS 344 PSYCHOLOGY OF GENDER (3 credits)